wildspoof/wildspoof.github.io/3_submission_guidelines.md

 #### **3. General Problem**

-- Should any technical issues arise during the submission process, participants may alternatively submit their results via email.
-Please contact the organizers (Yihan Wu, yihanwu@ruc.edu.cn) for further assistance.
+- Participants should directly submit the results via email attachment to yihanwu@ruc.edu.cn.
+If it's not convenient to submit by email, participants can contact the committee and submit through the Google Drive link.